 Sleep training and schedules with twins can seem overwhelming.
-Because, what's worse than one baby up middle of the night?
+Because, what's worse than one baby up in the middle of the night?
 It's two!

 Here are my best tips on keeping twins on the same schedule and sleep patterns so that everyone can get some sleep.

 1. Where should twins sleep?